gcardi/Anafestica/QUICK_TOUR.md

 Why it's necessary to close the project?
 Because the template project contained in the IDE and used to initially create this application, as it is, doesn't propagate the settings you made so far on all the platforms and their associated configurations.
 So now, with a simple text editor, it's possible to remove the problematic lines inside the project file (.cbproj).

-Let's create before a backup copy of the main configuration file of the project then open it in an editor:
+Create a backup copy of the main project file (.cbproj).
+Then open the original file in an editor:

 <img src="https://i.ibb.co/PGrNRth/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-14.png" alt="Fix project file from broken template"></a>

-Now, let's edit the file: hence, let's remove all `<VerInfo_Keys>` tags from all nodes except the first one, which is usually `<PropertyGroup Condition = "'$ (Base)'! = ''">`:
+Now, edit the file: hence, remove all `<VerInfo_Keys>` tags from all nodes except the first one, which is usually `<PropertyGroup Condition = "'$ (Base)'! = ''">`:

 <img src="https://i.ibb.co/LJDXWnm/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-15.png" alt="Clear extra Ver Info Keys">

-Let's save the modified project file, then reopen it in the IDE.
-If you have problems, let's take the backup copy and try again.
+Save the modified project file, then reopen it in the IDE.
+If you have problems, take the backup copy and try again.

 Now, let's reduce the size of the main form a bit: for example, with the Width property set to 340 and the Height property to 200.

-Next, let's copy into the clipboard the following snippet, then paste it into the main form (right-click on the form then select Edit -> Paste from the context menu).
+Next, copy into the clipboard the following snippet, then paste it into the main form (right-click on the form then select Edit -> Paste from the context menu).
 This creates the necessary components without needs to drag them from the IDE's component palette:

 ```dfm
 object lblClock: TLabel